In this post, you will learn everything you need to know about adding accounting format to numeric values in Google Sheets.

 Although all of the currency symbols are not perfectly aligned, there’s very little difference between this and the pre-set accounting format.

-With Custom number format, you don’t have to change decimal places manually or alter the locale setting of your spreadsheet just to change the currency symbol.
+With the Custom number format, you don’t have to change decimal places manually or alter the locale setting of your spreadsheet just to change the currency symbol.

 Add Accounting Format with the TEXT Function